 - Validate your topic ideas: You want to ensure that you are creating content for people and not for search engines.
 Use tools like Buzzsumo, Quora, and Google Trends to research and validate your topic before you start writing.

-Rich visuals in your content :
+Use rich visuals in your content

-According to Social media examiner, marketers rate visual content as the second most important type of content next to blogging
+Creating rich visuals in your content should be a priority going forward.
+According to Social media examiner, marketers rate visual content as the second most important type of content next to blogging.

 The top pick was blogging (38%).
 Visual marketing was close behind (37%).

-Leverage social media:
+Leverage social media

 Facebook: Low volume/high value network, 3-10 times per week

 Twitter: High volume/low value network, 5 times per day

-LinkedIn: Low volume/ High value network, 2-5 times per week, aim for more formal and technical content
+LinkedIn: Low volume/high value network, 2-5 times per week, aim for more formal and technical content

 Let us know which of these you are already using by leaving a comment below.